process-analytics/bpmn-visualization-examples/examples/diagram-fit-on-load/README.md

 - to run locally, open the [index.html](index.html) directly in a Web Browser

 ## ♻️ Usage
-:warning: In order to avoid having to many content in the README, we simplify it.
+⚠️ In order to avoid having to many content in the README, we simplify it.
 You can find all the content of the example in [diagram-fit-on-load.js](diagram-fit-on-load.js).

 1. Declare the graph container with a fixed width & a fixed height
 ```css